Claim: Memo from a McDonald’s director advocates making a policy of omitting items from customers’ drive-through orders.

 Moreover, the McDonald’s Australia web site now carries an alert offering a “customer update on fabricated letter”:

 The memo in circulation online and via email supposedly written by the Managing Director/Proprietor of Frewville McDonald’s in South Australia is a complete fabrication.
 ‘Robert Trugabe’ is not, and never has been, a McDonald’s Australia employee.
 The contents of the letter are also completely fabricated.
 McDonald’s practices the highest standards of consumer ethics and would never encourage employees to act in a way that undermines our core customer values.

-In case the joke isn't obvious, we note the uncoincidental similarity between the name of the supposed McDonald's official and that of Robert Mugabe, the controversial president of Zimbabwe, as well as the remarkable congruence of their signatures:
+In case the joke isn’t obvious, we note the uncoincidental similarity between the name of the supposed McDonald’s official and that of

 The originator of the hoax memo was identified as South Australian prankster David Thorne, who said the effort of creating it “took me five minutes in Photoshop.”